AdobeDocs/workfront.es-ES/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/update-work.md

          ><span class="preview">The New commenting option has been removed in the Preview environment.</span>
    -->

-1. Comience a escribir un comentario en **Nuevo comentario** cuadro.
+1. Empiece a escribir un comentario en el cuadro **Nuevo comentario**.

    ![Nuevo cuadro de comentarios](assets/comment-box-all-tabs.png)